lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/camapign_dim_redu_images/pca16.png" width="914" height="460" />

-Then if you choose `x` for `n_components` within its limit (16 in this case), PCA will keep the same variance for all the 16 principle components but output the top x ones.
-For example, if we set `n_components = 3`, the output 3 principle components have the save variance as the top 3 ones plotted above.
+Additionally, if you choose a value `x` for `n_components` within its limit (16 in this case), PCA will retain the same variance for all 16 principal components but only output the top x components.
+For instance, if we set `n_components = 3`, the resulting 3 principal components will have the same variance as the top 3 components shown in the plot above.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/camapign_dim_redu_images/pca3_code.png" width="391" height="84" />